Reapers (song)

-"Reapers" is a song by English rock band Muse.
-It was released as the second promotional single from the band's seventh studio album Drones, and was given a 7" single release, as part of Record Store Day 2016, on 16 April 2016 as the fifth and final single from Drones.
-It peaked at number 75 on the French Singles Chart, 71 on the Swiss Hitparade singles chart, 37 on Billboard's Hot Rock Songs, and became Muse's highest-charting single at the time on Billboard's Mainstream Rock Songs at number 2; it has since been surpassed on the latter chart by "Won't Stand Down," which reached number 1 in May 2022.
+"Reapers" is a song by English rock band Muse, first released as the second promotional single off their seventh studio album Drones, and later as a 7" single, as part of Record Store Day, on 16 April 2016, the fifth and final single from the album.
+The song peaked at No. 75 on the French Singles Chart, No. 71 on the Swiss Hitparade singles chart, No. 37 on Billboard's Hot Rock Songs, and became Muse's highest-charting single at the time on Billboard's Mainstream Rock Songs at No. 2; it has since been surpassed on the latter chart by "Won't Stand Down," which reached No. 1 in May 2022.

 Release

 "Reapers" was released a promotional single for Drones on 29 May 2015.
 It was released as a Record Store Day 7" picture disc vinyl on 16 April 2016.
 The A-side consists of the song's album version, while the B-side consists of a live performance at the Gloria Theater in Köln, Germany.
 The release also includes a fold-your-own paper plane (marketed as a "paper drone").